JSeam2/ZilliqaDuel/README.md

 1. Withdraw your winnings should you win the game!

 1. Note that the game creator will tax 10% upon every staking action.

+# Alternative Use Cases
+1. Suggested by Chung Tin Long Jonathan "You can use this to settle Asians fighting to pay the bill"